AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 Install your own non-Python kernels
 -----------------------------------
 * First, ``module load jupyterhub/live``.
-This loads the anaconda environment which contains all the server code and configuration.
+This loads the conda environment which contains all the server code and configuration.
 (This step may not be needed for all kernels)
 * Follow the instructions you find for your kernel.
 You may need to specify ``--user`` or some such to have it install in your user